 Me being an Odia is a seafood lover and being in Goa, didn’t want to miss the crab curry.
-Just to show us the size of the crab, the restaurant staff got the live crab in a plate and sadly, to that my husband didn’t react well.
+Just to show us the size of the crab, the restaurant staff got the live crab on a plate, and sadly, that my husband didn’t react well.
 Once seeing the crab moving his legs, he dropped the idea of having it and instead chosen the safest Pomfret fish.

-We also went to a restaurant called Nostalgia, that serves authentic Goan and Portuguese delicacies.
-The ambience galvanized by the old Portuguese décor and live music was truly the bonus to our visit.
+We also went to a restaurant called Nostalgia, which serves authentic Goan and Portuguese delicacies.
+The ambiance galvanized by the old Portuguese décor and live music was truly the bonus to our visit.

 Road trips have always been fun, not solely it adds a thrill to the journey but allows you to explore many scenic beauties on the way too.
 We have many other attention-grabbing road trip experiences for you, one of which is the Bangalore to Goa road trip.

 DO’s AND DONT’s WHILE ON A GOA ROAD TRIP